outrunlabs/outrun-renderer-3d/README.md

 outrun-renderer-3d is licensed under the [GPL v3.0](./LICENSE), intended for educational and non-commercial use.

 For commercial use, we have alternative licenses available.
 Contact license@outrunlabs.com for more information.

+Note that bundled software, such as THREE.js, have their own set of license terms.